metagenomics/metagenomics-tk/clowm/README.md

 ## Databases

 The following databases are used:

-For the annotation of metagenome assembled genomes (MAGs), plasmid identification and other MAG the meta-omics-toolkit uses the following databases and tools:
   - GTDB (Genome Taxonomy Database)
   - VFDB (Virulence Factors Database)
   - KEGG (Kyoto Encyclopedia of Genes and Genomes)